Declared Element Names

 Every declared element has a name, also called an identifier, which is what the code uses to refer to it.

-It must only contain alphabetic characters, decimal digits, and underscores.
+- Must contain only alphabetic characters, decimal digits, and underscores.

-It must contain at least one alphabetic character or decimal digit if it begins with an underscore.
+- Must contain at least one alphabetic character or decimal digit it if begins with an underscore.

-The following example shows some valid element names.
+The following example shows some valid and invalid element names:

 Generally, an element name must not match any of the keywords reserved by Visual Basic, such as Case or Friend.
 However, you can define an escaped name, which is enclosed by brackets ([ ]).
 An escaped name can match any Visual Basic keyword, since the brackets remove any ambiguity.
 You also use the brackets when you refer to the name later in your code.